ThomasForselius/project-1/README.md

   - This page will show the current (and past) results, wins and losses.
   - One main card will display the total score so far in the whole game
-  - separate cards will display the top 3 scores of each individual event
-    - onClick : will pop up more detailed info about that event i.e.  all contestants and their scores

 ![Results](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)